-Rosette-forming glioneuronal tumours (RGNTs) are rare, usually midline, tumours that involve the fourth ventricle and/or aqueduct of Sylvius.
+Rosette-forming glioneuronal tumors (RGNTs) are rare, usually midline, tumors that involve the fourth ventricle and/or aqueduct of Sylvius.

-Rosette-forming glioneuronal tumours are typically diagnosed in younger adult patients with a mean age of 30 years 1,6.
+Rosette-forming glioneuronal tumors are typically diagnosed in younger adult patients with a mean age of 30 years 1,6.

-Symptoms are non-specific and mainly depend on the location of the tumour.
+Symptoms are non-specific and mainly depend on the location of the tumor.
 Commonly they present with ataxia and headache.

-Rosette-forming glioneuronal tumours are originally described in the region of the 4th ventricle (~60%) often with variable local parenchymal extension 3.
-A recent literature review 3 has demonstrated these tumours outside the characteristic location including the cerebellum hemispheres, cerebellopontine angle, pineal gland, midbrain tectum, thalamus, third ventricle, optic chiasm and spinal cord.
+Rosette-forming glioneuronal tumors are originally described in the region of the 4th ventricle (~60%) often with variable local parenchymal extension 3.
+A recent literature review 3 has demonstrated these tumors outside the characteristic location including the cerebellum hemispheres, cerebellopontine angle, pineal gland, midbrain tectum, thalamus, third ventricle, optic chiasm and spinal cord.

-Rosette-forming glioneuronal tumours contain both neurocytic and astrocytic components.
-The neurocytic component, which is a minor component but allows for diagnosis of this tumour, forms perivascular pseudorosettes or neurocytic rosettes surrounding eosinophilic neuropil cores 6.
-The larger glial component resembles that of pilocytic astrocytomas, including the presence of Rosenthal fibres 6.
+Rosette-forming glioneuronal tumors contain both neurocytic and astrocytic components.
+The neurocytic component, which is a minor component but allows for diagnosis of this tumor, forms perivascular pseudorosettes or neurocytic rosettes surrounding eosinophilic neuropil cores 6.
+The larger glial component resembles that of pilocytic astrocytomas, including the presence of Rosenthal fibers 6.

-Immunohistochemistry is consistent with the biphasic nature of this tumour with both glial and neurocytic patterns identified.
+Immunohistochemistry is consistent with the biphasic nature of this tumor with both glial and neurocytic patterns identified.